aniltcs/Chatbot-SQL-Agent/README.md

 List all student records
 List all student info records
-List all students in Class Data Science with marks > 85 Get phone numbers of students in Section A
+List all students in Class Data Science with marks > 85 Get phone numbers of students in Section A.Join tables if needed.

 Use Cases:
 Non-technical users: People who need data but don’t know SQL.